aitmomin/BasicfamilyTurorial/README.md

 <b>1.
 Domain Model Tutorial</b> <br>
 This tutorial explains how to create a Domain Model with Ecore Tools.<br>
-The created Domain Model defines basic concepts about families and is used by the following tutorial of this series.
+The created Domain Model defines basic concepts about families and is used by the following tutorial of this series.<br>
 <br>
 <b>2.
 Advanced Tutorial</b> <br>
 This tutorial explains how to use advanced features of Sirius.<br>